of exercise and diet has long been prescribed for severe obesity.

 to maintain resting metabolic rate.
 Among other factors, lean

-body mass is related resting metabolic rate (34).
-Shinkai, S.,
+body mass is related to resting metabolic rate (34).
+Shinkai,

-et al. concluded aerobic exercise enhances the effect of moderate
+S., et al. concluded aerobic exercise enhances the effect of

-dietary restriction by augmenting the metabolic activity of lean
+moderate dietary restriction by augmenting the metabolic activity

 The combination of moderate energy restriction and either

 in visceral and subcutaneous adipose tissue and are thus effective

 means of reducing total and upper-body obesity in obese women

 (36).
 The American College of Sports Medicine's Guidelines for